This article is continued from Part 1, published yesterday.

 Furthermore, in what world would Peggy Carter — intelligence agent, spy, soldier, icon — be unable to discern or care about the differences between this Steve, who has lived a decade without her, who has existed in an era of time travel and space politics and alien armies, and her own?
 In what world could she love a man who deserted a world in need for her?

 And then, of course, there’s Bucky.
 Bucky, the best friend from “CA:TFA” who became a brainwashed Soviet assassin in “CA:TWS.”
 Bucky, with whom Steve was “inseparable both in the schoolyard and on the battlefield.”
-Bucky, who Steve refused to fight and by whose hand he very well could have died, if not for the brainwash-breaking phrase “I’m with you to the end of the line,” which is a barely-concealed marriage vow.
+Bucky, who Steve refused to fight and by whose hand he very well could have died, if not for the brainwash-breaking phrase, “I’m with you to the end of the line,” which is a barely-concealed marriage vow.
 Bucky, for whom Steve defied both the United Nations and his own teammates, becoming an international fugitive based on his belief in his best friend’s innocence.
-Bucky, whose relationship the “CA:TFA” and “Avengers: Endgame” writers described as a “bond [that] stretches across half of the 20th century.”
+Bucky, whose relationship with Steve the “CA:TFA” and “Avengers: Endgame” writers described as a “bond [that] stretches across half of the 20th century.”
 Bucky, the character who turned to ash under Steve’s fingers in “Avengers: Infinity War,” and Bucky, to whom Steve spoke all of two lines to in “Avengers: Endgame.”

 The subtext here, if you couldn’t tell, is that Steve and Bucky’s relationship is a love story.
 An accidental one, clearly, because Marvel won’t make a canon not-straight superhero for a long time yet (especially when the character in question is ostensibly a bastion of traditional masculinity), but the writing of the “Captain America” trilogy establishes Bucky as Steve’s “emotional cornerstone,” as Gavia Baker-Whitelaw put it at The Daily Dot.
 Steve, who has lost everything, mourns in “CA:TWS,” “Even when I had nothing, I had Bucky.”
 Writers have said in interviews that Steve and Bucky are “soulmates, if you will, because no one on Earth understands what either of them has been through as well as the other does,” or that their story is “so complex and tragic, [and that] they have a devotion to one another that is undermined and devastated by fate” (Markus and McFeely and the Russo brothers, respectively).
 Even within the films, a character says to Steve’s face, “Your pal, your buddy, your Bucky” as a distraction tactic, and it works.
 Hell, Steve said its equivalent to his own face in “Avengers: Endgame.”